The Champlin Foundation now has three separate application timelines:

 Use of Funds Reporting

 Timely and accurate reporting on the expenditure of funds is mandatory in accordance with IRS regulations.
-Reports are due annually on December 31st, beginning in the year following the award distribution date, until the entire grant has been expended.
-Grants awarded in 2019 or earlier require this form to be completed and emailed to email@example.com.
+Reports are due 12-months after the award distribution date, and continuing annually until the entire grant has been expended.
+Grants awarded in 2019 or earlier require this form to be completed and emailed to firstname.lastname@example.org.
 Grants awarded in 2020 or after can be completed online by signing into our application portal here.

 Grant Communications Toolkit